 Are There Team Registrations?

 We will be having a separate team event for 2021.
 You must 1st run in the elite or competitive hordes to be eligible for the team event.
 The teams will consist of a 5 person male or female team only.
 There will be no Co-ed for 2021.

 We give awards to the fastest male and female team.
 You must register in the elite or competitive hordes to compete in the team event.

 Where Do I Park?

 There will be parking at the event and carpooling is highly encouraged!
 You can park at Noccalula Falls Park main entry or by the Wedding Chapel.
-You may also park across the road at the church or school and we will shuttle you to the battlefield.
+You may also park across the road at the school and we will shuttle you to the battlefield.

 What Happens If It Rains?

 You get wet.
 I mean, seriously, this isn’t NASCAR, we don’t stop and dry out the course.
 A little (or a lot) of rain just makes it more of a challenge.

 I Signed Up But Can’t Attend.
 Can I Get a Refund?

 Sorry, no refunds under any circumstances.
 If you want a friend to pick up your race packet, they must have a letter from you giving them permission and a copy of your identification.
 You may also transfer your registration to someone else BEFORE June 14th, 2021 or send an email to firstname.lastname@example.org and we can comp you a registration for the 2022 event.